- Who are you and what do you do?

 FCL strictly follows the day to day notes recording and documentation requirements of the client.
-Usually the engineer will keep a registered engineering log book in which are detailed notes on the day to day work: equipment setups and serial numbers; contact details of suppliers, sources of information (references to websites,
+Usually the engineer will keep a registered engineering log book in which are detailed notes on the day to day work: equipment setups and serial numbers; contact details of suppliers, sources of information (references to websites, textbooks, papers,

 equations etc.); test results summaries and calculations.
 These will be left with the client